Glavin001/open-world/README.md

 I felt that 3D is much cooler and also I wanted to focus more on the environment/scenery and the interactiveness with the player, than the feel of GTA.
 I forked the original project in hopes to solidate my goal: to create an open-ended "game" where players could do whatever they wanted in a world that resembled their own.

-Test out our current build here: http://glavin001.github.io/open-world/client/game.html
+Test out our current build at http://society.cs.smu.ca:8081/game.html Please [create an Issue](https://github.com/Glavin001/open-world/issues/new) if the server is down and you would like to see a demo.

 ## How to Contribute
 See [issue #24](https://github.com/Glavin001/open-world/issues/24).
 We would love more developers contributing to this ambitious project.

 ## Installation
 Run the following Terminal commands.